 Replacing it with a pleated paper filter sounds like a good idea, right?
 Not so fast.
 That particular mesh filter was chosen for a reason – probably because it allows a high volume of air to pass through (at least when it is clean!).

-By the way, one thing to note about metal mesh filters is that they do not work optimally unless they are sprayed with a sticky solution which is used to trap dust – this spray should be applied whenever new, untreated filters are installed and whenever they are washed.
-It is sold under the model name ‘Filter Coat’ and is available here.
+By the way, one thing to note about metal mesh filters is that they do not work optimally unless they are sprayed with a sticky solution which is used to trap dust.

-Also, it is possible that the metal mesh filter was used for shielding purposes – and with all the talk recently about LTE interference, reducing the shielding really is not something we want to do! – although this is not usually the case.
+By the way: although this is not usually the case, it is possible a metal mesh filter was used for shielding purposes – in relation to LTE interference, for example – so, in those cases, reducing the shielding really is not something we want to do! –.

 This is where PPI also comes into play – because a 30 ppi filter with MERV 8 rating will not pass as much air as a 40 ppi filter with MERV 8.
 It is not enough to simply know the MERV rating, you need the full specifications on the filter you are looking to use.